chinchalinchin/being-and-death/01_death.md

 With the warnings of futility thus dispensed, we proceed as many have proceeded before us.

 The great workhorse of mathematics is proof by contradiction.
 An assumption is made, an absurdity is shown to result from the assumption, therefore the assumption is shown to be false.
 In this way was modern mathematics constructed, by outlining the truth and demarcating its boundary with falsity.
-Anyone who has studied higher mathematics will attest to the way most mathematical proofs work by letting the truth in through the back door (to borrow a phrase from **Schopenhauer**), that is to say, they work by showing what cannot be the case in order to prove the opposite must be so.
+Anyone who has studied higher mathematics will attest to the way most mathematical proofs work by letting the truth "_in through the back door_"[^1] (to borrow a phrase from **Schopenhauer**), that is to say, they work by showing what cannot be the case in order to prove the opposite must be so.
 But this does not reveal the "_essence_" of the theorem to the observer; indeed one can comprehend a proof without understanding anything about what it trying to say and in the converse direction, one may understand a concept without being able to grasp its proof in the slightest; so it is with induction: a proof of induction relies on a contradiction that an element belongs to two mutually exclusive sets, which we are forced to admit is absurdity, therefore we conclude induction must be true; but nowhere in the proof do we see why the form in an induced series is transmitted from one term to the next.
 Likewise, a student can spend an entire academic career studying the axioms and theorems of real analysis and still have no intuition for how a falling stone's trajectory traces a parabola with respect to time, despite having memorized a series of proofs that show how to go from set theory to differential calculus.

 This, however, is a logical method well-suited for Death, since as we have noted, Death will never be understood.
 The only course we may avail ourselves of is to define what Death is not and trace its outline through the ink of negation.
 Indeed, this will be the course of the present work.
 We shall attempt to negate our way towards an understanding of Death, an understanding that we have already noted is impossible. _C'est la vie_.